38 Brilliant Examples of eCommerce Personalization

 One of the best ways to personalize the eCommerce experience is through product recommendations.

 Product recommendations are based on a customer's previous purchase history, browsing behavior, and other data points.
+This means you have to have data collection set up when developing your eCommerce store.

 Personalized product recommendations are one way to increase customer engagement and conversions on your eCommerce site.